-In most cases, doctors don't know what causes non-Hodgkin's lymphoma.
-In some cases, it's due to a weakened immune system.
-But it begins when your body produces too many abnormal lymphocytes — a type of white blood cell.
+In most instances, doctors don't know what causes non-Hodgkin's lymphoma.
+It begins when your body produces too many abnormal lymphocytes, which are a type of white blood cell.

 Normally, lymphocytes go through a predictable life cycle.
 Old lymphocytes die, and your body creates new ones to replace them.
-In non-Hodgkin's lymphoma, your lymphocytes don't die, but continue to grow and divide.
+In non-Hodgkin's lymphoma, your lymphocytes don't die, and your body keeps creating new ones.
 This oversupply of lymphocytes crowds into your lymph nodes, causing them to swell.

 B cells and T cells

 Non-Hodgkin's lymphoma most often begins in the:

 - B cells.
 B cells are a type of lymphocyte that fights infection by producing antibodies to neutralize foreign invaders.
 Most non-Hodgkin's lymphoma arises from B cells.
 Subtypes of non-Hodgkin's lymphoma that involve B cells include diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma and Burkitt lymphoma.

 - T cells.
 T cells are a type of lymphocyte that's involved in killing foreign invaders directly.
 Non-Hodgkin's lymphoma occurs much less often in T cells.
 Subtypes of non-Hodgkin's lymphoma that involve T cells include peripheral T-cell lymphoma and cutaneous T-cell lymphoma.